Xgameisdabest/dotfiles/README.md

 - **This whole config is mainly for i3wm, not for hyprland and sway.**

 > [!NOTE]
-> only work on debian based distros, might as well change it on your own if you use arch or Red Hat based os.
+> Only work on Debian based distros, might as well change it on your own if you use Arch or Red Hat based OS.

 ## Preview
 ![alt text](https://github.com/Xgameisdabest/my-i3-config-dotfiles/blob/main/preview.jpg?raw=true)